jasonnnnli/barcode-reader-docs/programming/features/use-templates-or-runtimesettings.md

 ---
 layout: default-layout
 description: This article introduces two ways to configure DBR, RuntimeSettings and Json template, and their syntax rules.
-title: Use a template over RuntimeSettings
+title: Use Templates or RuntimeSettings
 keywords: DBR RuntimeSettings Json Template ImageParameter FormatSpecification
 needAutoGenerateSidebar: false
 ---

-# Use a template over RuntimeSettings
+# Use Templates or RuntimeSettings

 DBR provides two ways for configuration: via `RuntimeSettings` or via a JSON template.